rks101/latex/README.md

 ----

+## Display Equations

-To show equation with simplification using another line as we do on paper or black/white-board:
+To show the equation with simplification using another line as we do on paper or black/white-board:

 ```
 \usepackage{amsmath}